ZhijieXiong/dlkt/README.md

   - All scripts for this experiment are in the `example\script_local\pykt_repo` directory.

   - All reproduction results are based on adjusting parameters at 1 fold, and then taking the average of 5 folds (in order to reduce randomness, the random seeds of all experiments are fixed to 0).
 The values in parentheses are the results reported in the paper.
+The metric in the table is `AUC`.

   - Reproduction results on `multi concept` datasets.
 Please note: